ohaikthxbai/Bootstrap-Portfolio/README.md

-# Bootstrap-Portfolio
+# Responsive-Portfolio
-Modifying a portfolio to become responsive with the use of Bootstrap.
+Modifying a portfolio to make it responsive without the use of Bootstrap